-What to expect during your regular hygiene and checkup visit at Sachar Dental NYC.
+What to expect during your re-care dental teeth cleaning and checkup visit at Sachar Dental NYC

-When you first enter our dental practice, you will be greeted by our front desk staff with a smile.
+When you first enter Sachar Dental NYC, for your routine 6 month teeth cleaning, you will always be greeted by our front desk staff with a smile.
 We respect that your time is important, and we almost always run on schedule.
 Many patients have commented on how much they appreciate this.

-You will be escorted to the treatment room by one of our skilled hygienists.
-Our hygienists will ask you if anything has changed in your medical history, your medications, or anything else.
+Our dental hygienists will ask you if anything has changed in your medical history, your medications, or anything else.
 They will also ask you if you have any new dental complaints that you would like to be addressed, such as new onset of pain, sensitivity or anything else.